nasa/openmct/docs/src/guide/index.md

 ## Action Categories

-The platform understands the following action categories (specifiable as the `category` parameter of an action’s extension definition.)
+The platform understands the following action categories (specifiable as the `category` parameter of an action's extension definition.)

 * `contextual`: Appears in context menus.
 * `view-control`: Appears in top-right area of view (as buttons) in Browse mode

 ## Platform Actions
-The platform defines certain actions which can be utilized by way of a domain object’s `action` capability.
-Unless otherwise specified, these act upon (and modify) the object described by the `domainObject` property of the action’s context.
+The platform defines certain actions which can be utilized by way of a domain object's `action` capability.
+Unless otherwise specified, these act upon (and modify) the object described by the `domainObject` property of the action's context.

 * `cancel`: Cancel the current editing action (invoked from Edit mode.)
-* `compose`: Place an object in another object’s composition.
+* `compose`: Place an object in another object's composition.
 The object to be added should be provided as the `selectedObject` of the action context.
 * `edit`: Start editing an object (enter Edit mode.)
 * `fullscreen`: Enter full screen mode.
 * `navigate`: Make this object the focus of navigation (e.g. highlight it within the tree, display a view of it to the right.)
-* `properties`: Show the “Edit Properties” dialog.
+* `properties`: Show the 'Edit Properties' dialog.
-* `remove`: Remove this domain object from its parent’s composition.
+* `remove`: Remove this domain object from its parent's composition.
 (The parent, in this case, is whichever other domain object exposed this object by way of its `composition` capability.)
 * `save`: Save changes (invoked from Edit mode.)